masyl/cook/doc/roadmap.md

 - Test for multi-level "each", partial, with and other tag that create a new closure/scope

 ## Backlog
+- Figure out a better way to bubble up "attrs" to relevant tags
 - In elemTag: Todo: render element body before args are rendered, so that args can process the body
 - Figure out if "bind" should be used inside a tag like "attrs", or wrap a tag from outside
 - Figure out if partials should be specific to the closure they we're created in, like javascript in general